 According to the Criminal Justice Center “arrest records which have resulted in convictions (found guilty), or acquittals or dismissals by reason of physical or mental disease, disorder or defect, under Chapter 704, HRS, are considered public record.”
 They offer three different methods of obtaining criminal information, via the mail, in person or through their Adult Criminal Conviction Information (eCrim) website.
 All adult criminal information will be included.
 Generally, arrests, warrants, incarcerations, convictions of felonies and misdemeanor will be included along with personal details like name, address, social security number, and physical description.

 Anyone who wants to buy a gun in HI must first obtain a permit.
-During the licensing process, local police will perform a complete background check for eligibility.
+During the licensing process, local police will perform a complete criminal background check in Hawaii for eligibility.
 The police will also consult mental health records as part of the process.
 The permit to purchase a handgun is only good for ten days and one year for long guns.
 Anyone who does not pass must be reported to the Attorney General’s office and cannot purchase firearms.
 Anyone convicted of domestic abuse or with a protective order against them is in illegible to buy a gun in the state.
 Only 12,742 background checks have been performed in the state.

 On average 14,088 gun checks annually are being conducted through NICS in California.